toolbear/soon/README.md

 1. **Use git**

-  Soon relies on `git` to find the root of your current project.
+  Soon relies on `git` to find the root of your current project, determine the current branch, and detect feature branches.
+It relies on `git` wrapped by [hub][hub] to find pull requests and issues.

 2. **Pick an available task.
 Begin work.**